Skip to content

 CloudWatch

-Cut CloudWatch costs 50-80%.
-Analyze spend, prevent over-billing, optimize events, and stream from S3 -- works with CloudWatch Logs across ECS, EKS, EC2, and Lambda.
+Cut CloudWatch costs by ~66% combined.
+Analyze spend, prevent over-billing, down-tier low-value patterns to a cheaper log group, and offload to S3.
+Works with CloudWatch Logs across ECS, EKS, EC2, and Lambda.

 Compatibility

 Yes.
-CloudWatch Agent is built on the OpenTelemetry Collector -- Log10x connects to it natively via syslog exporter, no agent swap needed.
+CloudWatch Agent is built on the OpenTelemetry Collector, so 10x connects to it natively via syslog exporter, no agent swap needed.

-The MCP server's SIEM-sample tool and Retriever are agentless -- they work via CloudWatch API and S3 regardless of your forwarder.
+The MCP server's SIEM-sample tool and Retriever are agentless, working via CloudWatch API and S3 regardless of your forwarder.
 Also supported: Fluent Bit, Fluentd, Filebeat, and Logstash.

 Supported forwarders: Fluent Bit, Fluentd, Filebeat, Logstash, OpenTelemetry Collector, and Splunk Universal Forwarder.